openenergymonitor/guide/source/integrations/emonhub-interfacers.markdown

 List attached meters as shown in the example below.

-- **address:** The address of the meter is also usually possible to find via the meter configuration interface.
+- **address:** The address of the meter is also usually possible to find and or set via the meter LCD configuration interface.
 If in doubt try 0 or 254.
-[Here is a script](https://github.com/emoncms/usefulscripts/tree/master/mbus) to check and set the address for a Sontex heatmeter.
+It's also usually possible to set the ID by MBUS interface [Here is a script](https://github.com/emoncms/usefulscripts/tree/master/mbus) to check and set the address which has been tested to work on Kamstrup Multical 403 and Sontex 531.
 - **type:** Available options include: standard, qalcosonic_e3, sontex531, sdm120

 **Note:** We've experienced reliability issues reading from the MBUS version of the SDM120 electric meters.
 We recommend using the Modbus version with a seperate Modbus reader for more reliable results.
 For more information please see [https://community.openenergymonitor.org/t/sdm120-mbus-meter-freezing-drop-out/20765/2](https://community.openenergymonitor.org/t/sdm120-mbus-meter-freezing-drop-out/20765/2).

-Example MBUS EmonHub configuration:
+Example MBUS EmonHub configuration for Sontex 789* and Kamstrup Multical 403:

 <pre class="code_20px">
 [[MBUS]]